 A selection of logos designed whilst in employment, college and while working independently.
 Carrowholly, Coco Mode, RSTA and Liberties were created whilst working in Avenir.
-The Irish Handmade Glass Company and Lisdeel were designed during my time with Márla.
+Lisdeel was designed during my time with Márla.

 In 2014, I went on a serious Fringe binge (thanks Netflix).
 In order to justify the amount of time spent burning through 5 seasons, I decided to create a series of posters based on the opening title sequences.
 If you are familiar with the show, you'll know that the words change from season to season and sometimes episode to episode.
 Naturally, I started with Season 4 (where else would you start?) and then moved on to Season 3.
 Seasons 1,2 and 5 are 'coming soon'.

 So when my brother finally popped the question, I in turn had to answer a question; “Of course I would love to design your wedding stationery”.
 In a nod to their appreciation of craft beers, I decided to create a craft beer label for the Save the Date cards(disappointingly the budget didn’t stretch to sending out actual beer bottles!) and thus Fitzsween77 was born.
 Fitzsween 77 is an amalgam of Fitzgerald and Sweeney; both were born in 1977.
 The wedding invite itself is a little more formal.
 The identity is a combination of the family crests with the bride and groom's initials at the centre.